Are We Really in Control?

 - I control NOTHING that originates outside of myself.

 - I control EVERYTHING that originates from within.

-It is very important to know our scope of control because we expend tremendous amounts of energy as we go about our lives.
+It is very important to know our scope of control because we expend tremendous amounts of energy as we live our daily lives.
 Continuous non-productive expenditures of energy will eventually deplete our inner resources, leaving us susceptible to the ills of stress.
-We should, therefore, seek to focus our efforts where we can realistically affect an outcome.
+We should, therefore, seek to focus our efforts on circumstances for which we can realistically affect an outcome.

 I can control:

 - How I interact

 How I act includes all the actions I choose to take, including the words I choose to use.
 How I react simply refers to how I choose to interpret and respond to external events.
 How I interact refers to how I relate to others and the environment.